SNAP: Semantic Stories for Next Activity Prediction: Experimental results

 \subsection{Fine-tuning setup and implementation}

-In our fine-tuning SNAP experiments with bi-directional language models (BDLMs), we run two prediction algorithms based on BERT and DeBERTa, respectively.
-The experiments setup is consistent with the benchmark paper \cite{ramamaneiro2021benchmark}.
+In our fine-tuning SNAP experiments with bi-directional language models, we run two prediction algorithms based on BERT and DeBERTa, respectively.
+The experiment setup is consistent with the benchmark paper \cite{ramamaneiro2021benchmark}.
 We used 5-fold cross-validation with a 64-16-20 train-validation-test split.
 For each trace, predictions start with the second activity of the process instance and continue up to the trace end.
-Finally, an "end of trace" activity is added to the set of activities with the label ``end".
+Finally, an "end of trace" activity is added to the set of activities with the label "end".

 For each algorithm and dataset, we computed the average accuracy and F1 score that were weighted by the number of cases in each class.
-Both metrics were also used in \cite{ramamaneiro2021benchmark}.
+Both metrics were also used in \cite{ramamaneiro2021benchmark} and \cite{ramamaneiro2023graph}.
 Dropout rate was equal to 0.5 in all experiments.
 Learning rate and batch size were optimized on the validation sets.
 Maximum window backward trace length constituted an additional hyper-parameter and was also optimized on validation sets.
 Ultimately, most frequently used hyper-parameters were batches of size 4, learning rate of $10^{-5}$, and a window size equal to 10 past activities.
 This combination of parameters was used for 4 datasets out of 6.
 A window of 15 activities has been optimal for Sepsis, and a batch of size 8 was used for MIP.
 A maximum number of 15 epochs were run for each experiment.
-The training had stopped beforehand if validation accuracy did not increase for three consecutive epochs.
+The training stopped beforehand if validation accuracy did not increase for three consecutive epochs.
 The model with the best validation accuracy was saved and validated on the testing set.
 The algorithms with bi-directional LM were implemented using the Pytorch and Transformers packages and run on x86 compute nodes with Nvidia V100 GPU and an 80GB memory requirement.
+Experiments with GPT-3 fine-tuning were performed using the OpenAI API and Babbage model.